 General Mariano Guadalupe Vallejo was the founder of the city of Sonoma Valley and was staying in an estate just north-west of the Sonoma Plaza till his death.
 The house, built sometime around 1850, has been excellently preserved.
 A trip here is a lesson not only in the history of Sonoma Valley but also the then-prevalent architectural norms.
 In those days, the estate was surrounded by a spring the Indians called Chiucuyem or the crying mountain.
 It was after this stream that the General named his house Lachryma Montis (mountain tear).
 The estate was home to a variety of fruit trees and vineyards.
 There was a storehouse in the premises to store all the fruit produced in the orchards.
 It was later converted into a residential space and today houses the museum of the Sonoma State Historic Park.
 Visitors can check out the house, grounds and the museum in the estate.

 General M.g.
-Vallejo Home Information
+Vallejo Home Travel Tips

 - Note the intricacy of the construction and the styles implemented to make the buildings in the estate.

-How To reach General M.g.
-Vallejo Home by Public Transport
+How to Reach General M.g.
+Vallejo Home

 - You can hire a care or bike to get here.